gui-yem/jquery-map-search/README.md

 # jquery-map-search
-Plugin jQuery to display markers on a Google Map and display list of visible item list
+jQuery plugin to search on a Google Map markers list + zoom on list item visible (scrolling effect)